 Southern holds the distinction of winning the first-ever SWAC Championship Game back in 1999, edging out Jackson State.
 The Jags have five appearances in the big game, beating Alabama State in 2003 and Jackson State in 2013.
 Their three wins are second only to rival Grambling.

 Would it really make sense for anyone else to be on top of this list?
 After Southern won the first SWAC championship, GSU went to three straight title games, winning them all under the guidance of Doug Williams.
-Williams is one of four Grambling coaches who have won SWAC titles at Grambling, including Melvin Spears (2005), Rod Broadway (2008) and Broderick Fobbs (2016), with another win himself in 2011 after returning.
+Williams is one of five Grambling coaches who have won SWAC titles at Grambling, including Melvin Spears (2005), Rod Broadway (2008) and Broderick Fobbs (2016), with another win himself in 2011 after returning.
+Broderick Fobbs led his team to back-to-back titles in 2016 and 2017.

-Grambling’s seven championship game wins are twice as much as the next closest team, Southern) and more than eight other teams combined.
-A win on Saturday would be an exclamation point on its dominance of the SWAC Championship Game era, if in fact it is the last run for the game.
+Grambling’s eight championship game wins are twice as much as the next closest team, Southern) and more than eight other teams combined.